carloocchiena/django_social_feed/README.md

 ### CSS Framework
 While in the past project I used Bulma, this time I sticked again to Bootstrap.<br>
 In the end mostly for a matter of recicle and to make the project more scalable.

+### What's missing
+At the moment it's just a box.
+There is not a lot to do.
+I'd like to add:
+- some kind of algo to find new users to follow based on criterias matching user preferences
+- some kind of algo to sort posts by criterias matching user preferences

+I could have add likes and comments to the posts, but tbh I already hate those features from existing social media and I'd like to find something different to generate a healthier interaction.